pingcap/docs-tidb-operator/en/pd-recover.md

 ### Step 3.
 Recover the PD Pod

+> **Warning:**
+>
+> Restoring the cluster by creating a new PD will lose all the configuration information that the PD has taken effect before.

 1. Delete the Pod of the PD cluster.

     Execute the following command to set the value of `spec.pd.replicas` to `0`: